All Episodes

 All Winston wanted to do was to hold on to some sense a tangible reality.

-O'Brien, his torturer, showed him what happens when power not only wants to win battles, but better yet, uh end them forever by eliminating the very opposing ideas people might embrace.
+O'Brien, his torturer, showed him what happens when power not only wants to win battles, but better yet, end them forever by eliminating the very opposing ideas people might embrace.

 This guy has nailed it.

-They are losing big time, and he is as ticked off at Obama as you are at anybody on our side.
+They are losing big time and he is as ticked off at Obama as you are at anybody on our side.

-Maybe you guys on the far right or whoever, whoever you are that want to break off before the third, maybe you need to call this guy at Hofstrom and join forces.
+Maybe you guys on the far right or whoever, whoever you are, that want to break off form of the third, maybe you need to call this guy at Hofstra and join forces, since you both think everybody sucks.

 No, I'm serious.